ChiragRaisingh/ChiragRaisingh/README.md

 ## 🛠️ Personal Projects

 ### 🎙️ ChatterBox
-A real-time chat application with custom backend and frontend integration.
+A real-time chat application with custom integration.
 Built using modern web technologies and socket communication for a seamless user experience.

 ### 🌐 Portfolio Website
 A sleek personal website built with React to showcase my projects, experience, and technical skills.